Customers today expect more, and honestly, why shouldn’t they?

 What is “AI in Customer Service”?

-How AI Works in Customer Service
+The AI Customer Service Tech Stack

 For artificial intelligence in customer service to feel human, a few pieces have to click together, like language understanding, a trustworthy source of facts, the ability to take actions, and clean handoffs to people when the bot should step back.